 FRIDAY, APRIL 5 SHUZENJI

-We’ll depart Tokyo and travel to Manazuru, a small town on the rugged coast of Sagami Bay, to spend the morning at the recently completed Enoura Observatory, an experiential art experience combining photography, sculpture, architecture, landscape, and carefully orchestrated views designed by Hiroshi Sugimoto near his home town of Odawara.
+We’ll depart Tokyo and travel to Manazuru, a small town on the rugged coast of Sagami Bay, to spend the morning at the Hiroshi Sugimoto's recently completed Enoura Observatory, an art experience combining photography, sculpture, architecture, landscape.
 We will wander along a path of historic stones from remote corners of Japan, through an enigmatic stone gate, past a delicate wood and paper teahouse, into a rusted steel tunnel cantilevered over the sea, arriving at an amphitheater overlooking a cypress and optical glass stage melting into the horizon.

-In the afternoon, we’ll continue to Shuzenji, a small, pedestrian-friendly onsen town to stay at Asaba, one of Japan’s finest old traditional inns.
-The historic ryokan is set around a Japanese garden with a pond and Noh stage, and has natural hot spring baths.
+In the afternoon, we’ll continue to Shuzenji, a small, pedestrian-friendly onsen (hot springs) town to stay at one of Japan’s finest old traditional inns, such as Asaba.
+This historic ryokan is set around a Japanese garden with a pond and Noh stage, and has natural hot spring baths.
 Tonight’s dinner will be exquisitely prepared seasonal kaiseki cuisine served on beautiful ceramic dishes.

 SATURDAY, APRIL 6 NAOSHIMA ISLAND